iocron/plesk-firewall/README.md

 ## Overview

-If you have any problems enabling or editing the plesk firewall rulesets, then use this script instead.
+If you have any problems enabling or editing the plesk firewall rule sets, then use this script instead.
 Deactivate the firewall in your plesk backend before you execute this script.
 Any new changes can be made through the new "firewall-custom.sh".
 Add custom rule sets in "firewall-custom.sh" (optional).

 ### How to install